Ferntree Gully: Notable people

+Commerce

 Mountain Gate Shopping Centre lies on the corner of Ferntree Gully Road and Burwood Highway.
-Its retail outlets include Woolworths, Coles, bookstore, news agency, butchers, bakeries and a variety of other stores.
-There is also an Officeworks, Aldi and a Pet Barn.
 The Ferntree Gully Village at the intersection of Station Street, Alpine Street and Forest Road is the official site of Ferntree Gully Township, Railway Station and historic town centre.
-It contains an IGA and one other supermarket, green grocer's, butchers and curiosity shops as well as a selection of unique restaurants and cafes.
+It contains supermarkets, green grocer's, butchers and curiosity shops as well as a selection of unique restaurants and cafes.
 It also has one of the busiest railway stations in the City of Knox.